AtmaMani/atmamani.github.io/projects/dl/fastai/vision/index.md

 ![](/images/fastai-lr1.jpg)

+In general, we are not looking for learning at lowest loss, but for rate at the steepest segment of the loss curve.
 Using this suggestion, you can run

 ```python
 %%time